algogz/questions/q/dop/aws-devop-pro-part3.md

 </p></details><hr>

-### QUESTION 232
+### QUESTION 232 x
 Which services can be used as optional components of setting up a new Trail in CloudTrail?

-- A. KMS,SNSandSES
+- A. KMS,SNS and SES
-- B. CloudWatch,S3andSNS
+- B. CloudWatch,S3 and SNS
-- C. KMS,CloudwatchandSNS
+- C. KMS,Cloudwatch and SNS
-- D. KMS,S3andCloudWatch
+- D. KMS,S3 and CloudWatch

 <details><summary>Answer:</summary><p> C

 Explanation:

-Key Management Service: The use of AWS KMS is an optional element of CloudTrail, but it allows additional encryption to be added to your Log files when stored on S3 Simple Notification Service: Amazon SNS is also an optional component for CloudTrail, but it allows for you to create notifications, for example when a new log file is delivered to S3 SNS could notify someone or a team via an e-mail.
+Key Management Service: The use of AWS KMS is an optional element of CloudTrail, but it allows additional encryption to be added to your Log files when stored on S3

+Simple Notification Service: Amazon SNS is also an optional component for CloudTrail, but it allows for you to create notifications, for example when a new log file is delivered to S3 SNS could notify someone or a team via an e-mail.
 Or it could be used in conjunction with CloudWatch when metric thresholds have been reached.

 CloudWatch Logs: Again, this is another optional component, but AWS CloudTrail allows you to deliver its logs to AWS Cloudwatch Logs as well as S3 for specific monitoring metrics to take place

 Reference: https://cloudacademy.com/amazon-web-services/aws-cloudtrail-introduction-course/how-does-aws-cloudtrail-work.html